hlim18/SaferTrip_JL/README.md

 * Responsive web design @[ShayHowe](https://learn.shayhowe.com/advanced-html-css/responsive-web-design/)

 ### 1.1.2.
 Responsive background - full screen
+At first, I used `ackground-size: 100% 100%;` and the background image I received didn't fit into some screen sizes.
+For example, there were empty spaces on left & right sides for the following screen sizes: 360 x 640, 768 x 1024, 1024 x 1366 and empty spaces on top & bottom sides for the following screen sizes: 411 x 823, 375 x 812.
+So, I did the following:

 ```CSS
 body{
     background: url("Images/main_1_cover.svg") no-repeat center center fixed;